 Paper Decoupage - 3-Dimensional Photography

 5 classes, 3 people per class, Wednesday afternoon 2 - 5 PM or Wednesday evening 7 - 9 PM.
 For more information or to sign up for a class contact Kay Podolsky at email@example.com or 650 489-4050.
 Fee $50.

 Hand-carving and finishing with mallet, chisels (gouges), and lots of sandpaper.
 No prior experience expected.
 Tools loaned to new students.
-Four 10-week sessions per year, Wednesdays from 7 to 10 p.m.
-Ruth Waters, 650-692-2133 or email@example.com Fee: $200.
+Four 10-week sessions per year, Tuesday from 10 to 1, or Wednesdays from 7 to 10 p.m.
+(Wednesdays currently full.)
+Ruth Waters, 650-692-2133 or firstname.lastname@example.org Fee: $225.

 Sculpture in Stone

 Direct carving stone sculpture with hand tools: stone maul, chisels, rasps and sandpaper.
 No experience necessary.
 Materials requires: stone hammer, tooth chisel, safety goggles, gloves, mask (optional).

 Four 10-week sessions per year, Tuesdays 10 a.m. to 1 p.m.
 Fee: $300 (return students: $250).
 Wednesdays, 6 to 9 p.m.
 Fee: $300 (return students: $250).